-Transfer to a beneficiary of the fixed trust (the principal trust) as trustee of another trust (the second trust) which has beneficiaries all of which are corporate trustees of a further trust (the third trust) of which all the beneficiaries are natural persons of that third trust at the relevant time.
-For the purpose of s36:
+A transfer to a beneficiary of the fixed trust (the principal trust) as trustee of another trust (the second trust) of which all the beneficiaries are natural persons of that second trust.

-- A fixed trust is defined as any trust other than:
+- Fixed trust is defined as being any trust other than:

 - A discretionary trust under s36A.

 - A trust to which a unit trust scheme relates.

 - A superannuation fund under s41A.

 - The relevant time means the time at which the property first became subject to the principal trust.